-More than 280 000 registered monuments and sites
+More than 280 000 archaeological monuments registered

 Many archaeological monuments are not visible

 Some archaeological monuments and sites are easily visible, for example burial mounds, pitfall traps and drift fences, charcoal pits and hill forts.
-Others are more difficult to find because they are hidden under peat, earth and rock: for example, Stone Age dwelling sites, iron working sites and some rock art sites.
+Others are more difficult to find because they are hidden under peat, earth and rock: for example Stone Age dwelling sites, iron working sites and some rock art sites.

 Whether or not they are visible on the surface, archaeological monuments and sites are automatically protected under the Cultural Heritage Act.